monyhar/monyhar/monyhar/chromeos/services/chromebox_for_meetings/public/mojom/README.md

-These mojoms are for a service that exists outside of chromium.
+These mojoms are for a service that exists outside of monyhar.
 Implementation for CfmServiceContext are found in the private CrOS repo.

 Note: //chromeos/services/chromebox_for_meetings/public/mojom/cfm_service_manager.mojom